 With busy schedules, significant screen time, and a seemingly endless list of things to do, bedtime can feel more stressful than calming.

-If you have trouble falling asleep or are interested in learning relaxation techniques to support falling asleep faster, take a calming breath, and keep reading.
+If you have trouble falling asleep or are interested in learning relaxation techniques to support falling asleep faster, then take a calming breath and keep reading.

 Why Is Sleep So Important?

-Sleeping is one of the basic functions of our bodies; just like our heartbeat and breath, sleeping is a way that our body naturally replenishes and recharges itself for the coming day.
+Sleeping is one of the basic functions of our bodies; just like our heartbeat and breath, sleeping helps our body naturally replenish and recharge itself for the coming day.

 Without enough sleep, our body cannot function at its highest level.
 Getting the right amount of sleep means that you're taking care of your body throughout the day and preparing for bed with intention.